cuhHub/Noir/docs/api-reference/noir/built-ins/services/commandservice.md

 **Noir.Services.CommandService**: `NoirService`

-A service for easily creating commands with support for command aliases, permissions, etc.
+A service for easily creating commands with support for command aliases, etc.

 ---